pngwen/advent-2023/README.md

 If we have another parsing program, I may just use a parser generator.
 I've never solved one of these using YACC, but I don't see why I couldn't!

+# Day 4 - PHP Programming
+Ok, so this has a bit of parsing but it's not like the other peculiar parsing puzzles.
+So I decided to do this in a non-parsing language.
+I did this one in php.
+I tried to make it a bit clunky as that is the php style.
+It's awful, but it gets the job done.

+Today was far easier than the ones before it.
+This is certainly an odd year complexity wise!
+I had no real issues with this one, other than getting a little bit tired of typing "$" over and over.